 With the same Oxford blue decor throughout the hotel, room preference is simply a case of size.
 And with so much on your doorstep, you might choose to opt for one of the smaller rooms – which are incredibly generous given their city-centre location.
 Nab a corner room for views of the Ashmolean and Martyr’s Memorial.

 If Oxford is the place to exercise the mind, make sure to give yours the all-important warm down.
 Randolph’s wellness centre has five brain-tingling treatment rooms as well as a thermal area comprising of a rock sauna, bio sauna, aroma steam room, ice fountain and Jacuzzi.
-Access to the thermal area is £30 per person for one hour, and sessions must be booked well in advance.
+Access to the thermal area is £20 per person for one hour (£30 if you're not staying in the hotel), and sessions must be booked well in advance.

 A copy of Evelyn Waugh’s Brideshead Revisited to curl up in the bohemian-style snug with, and some biceps to put to work when punting.

 The hotel was purpose built in the 1860s, but has also lent a helping hand to the public in times of crisis – the most notable being as a field hospital to treat those injured during the air raids of the Second World War.

 If you’re seeking privacy, table seven’s pink-leather clad sofa is the most tucked away.

 Top-of-the-class tailoring with a twist, but leave the tweed at home.